 How is hyperglycemia diagnosed?

-Doctors use blood and urine tests to find out if you have high blood sugar.
+Doctors use blood and urine tests to determine if you have high blood sugar.
 They look for fasting glucose over 125 mg/dL, random glucose above 200 mg/dL, or an HbA1c of 6.5% or higher to diagnose diabetes.

 What are the key elements of nursing assessment for hyperglycemia?

 Nurses check your health history, look for symptoms, and see if you’re at risk.
-They also watch your vital signs and do tests to find out if you have high blood sugar.
+They also watch your vital signs and do tests to determine if you have high blood sugar.

 What are the core principles of a high blood sugar nursing diagnosis?

-Nurses focus on finding out what causes high blood sugar, seeing who’s at risk, and using proven ways to diagnose it.
-They also make sure to address important nursing concerns like keeping blood sugar in check, teaching patients, and preventing serious problems.
+Nurses focus on determining what causes high blood sugar, seeing who’s at risk, and using proven ways to diagnose it.
+They also address essential nursing concerns like checking blood sugar, teaching patients, and preventing serious problems.

 What are the goals of an effective care plan for hyperglycemia?